Podiatry Residency Training Program

 We encourage externs to contact us.

-The one week Summer Program included Inpatient Surgery, Outpatient Office Visits, Wound Clinics,
+2014.
+The one week Summer Program will include Inpatient Surgery, Outpatient Office Visits, Wound

-reviewing Proper Documentation for H & P's, Operating Room Procedures Lab, Anatomy Lab,
+Clinics, reviewing Proper Documentation for H & P's, Operating Room Procedures Lab, Anatomy

-Journal Club, Mock Residency Interviews and Board Prep, a Sea Wolves Baseball Game and several
+Lab, Journal Club, Mock Residency Interviews and Board Prep, a Sea Wolves Baseball Game and

 Message from Chief Resident, Joshua Grimm, D.P.M.